 A gate valve uses a closing mechanism different than a ball valve.
 There is a blank plate across the flow path in the gate valve to halt the fluid flow.
 When we open the valve, the plate moves so that a section of the plate containing an orifice will be across the flow path, which thus allows fluid movement through the orifice.
 The gate and seat are easily changeable for redressing.

 The valve dimension should be proportional to the flux speed.
-20 ft/s (6 m/s) to limitate the wear.
-The valves connections could be flanged, welded, or threaded.
+20 ft/s (6 m/s) to limit the wear.
+The valve connections could be flanged, welded, or threaded.
 API rules are against threaded connections since 2″ 5000 psi w.p.
-Nominal dimensions are referred to the nominal gauge of the line connected to the valve.
-Most commons size are 2 -3- 4- 5 -6 inches.
+Nominal dimensions refer to the nominal gauge of the line connected to the valve.
+The most common sizes are 2 -3- 4- 5 -6 inches.
 Also, working pressures are 1,000, 2,000, 3,000, 5,000, 7,500 psi.

 Generally, quick unions are used in oilfields to connect hoses and lines.
 There are many types of them.
 The below figure shows the red nut blue sub, which is used in connecting hoses of the standpipe manifold.

-These unions are available in 1 thru 4-inches 10,000-psi and 5 and 6-inch 7,500-psi NSCWP.
+These unions are available in 1 through 4-inch 10,000-psi and five and 6-inch 7,500-psi NSCWP.
 These unions also have a resilient nitrite seal ring (5-inch and 6-inch have nitrile o-rings).
-They are made from alloy steel and are used primarily by service companies in applications such as cementing, fracturing and acidizing.
-Designed for high-pressure systems, including truck-mounted systems, Fig 1002 unions also are available as non-pressure seal unions, and in butt-weld.
+They are made from alloy steel and are used primarily by service companies in cementing, fracturing, and acidizing applications.
+Designed for high-pressure systems, including truck-mounted systems, Fig. 1002 unions are also available as non-pressure seal unions and in butt-welds.
 Other types are such as Figure 1002, Figure 1202, etc…

 Pressure Readings For Standpipe Mud Manifold

 We usually use pressure gauges or transducers for the pressure reading in the standpipe manifold.
-Transducers provide quick, accurate check on mud pump operation; helps detect washout problem in drill pipe or drilling bit nozzle problems.
+Transducers provide a quick, accurate check on mud pump operation and help detect washout problems in drill pipe or drilling bit nozzle problems.